phuonganhcorn/XLM_Finetune_QLora/README.md

 ### OVERVIEW
 - Presently, there exist several versions of Vietnamese QA models.
-The objective of this project is to **_create an optimized model by using XLM and QLoRA_**.
+The objective of this project is to **_create an optimized model by using XLMRoBERTa and QLoRA_**.
 This new model aims to enable users to efficiently fine-tune it for their specific tasks on smaller GPU hardware if desired.
   - **XLM-RoBERTa** is a pre-trained cross-lingual language model developed by Facebook AI.
 It combines elements from two popular models, XLM (Cross-Lingual Language Model) and RoBERTa, to create a model that is capable of understanding and generating text in multiple languages.
   - The core architecture of XLM-RoBERTa is built based on Transformer architecture with Attention Mechanism.
 Made it better than other RNN, LTSM model for NLP tasks.
   - **LoRA (Low Rank Adaptation) - QLoRA** encompasses two techniques designed to expedite the model fine-tuning process, facilitating users to train models efficiently on smaller GPU hardware.